sreelakshmig009/Movie-Recommender-Web-App-with-Django/Readme.md

 #### Make database migrations

 Django has sqlite database by default.
-If you want you can any sql or nosql database too.
+If you want you can use any sql or nosql database too.
 In this project I have used sqlite db.

 ```
 python manage.py makemigrations movierecommender